awsdocs/aws-transfer-user-guide/doc_source/API_ListWorkflows.md

 # ListWorkflows<a name="API_ListWorkflows"></a>

-Lists all of your workflows\.
+Lists all workflows associated with your AWS account for your current region\.

 ## Request Syntax<a name="API_ListWorkflows_RequestSyntax"></a>